-Genna Reed is a lead science and policy analyst in the Center for Science and Democracy at the Union of Concerned Scientists.
+Genna Reed is a senior analyst in the Center for Science and Democracy at the Union of Concerned Scientists.
 In her role, she researches political and corporate influences on science-informed decision making—working to inform the public about issues where science is stifled or obscured, and to ensure that federal, state, and local policies are based on rigorous, independent science.

 Before joining UCS, Ms. Reed was a researcher at the public interest non-governmental organization Food & Water Watch, where she studied the effects of genetically engineered foods and other technology on farmers, consumers, and the environment.
 Ms. Reed also served as a National Network for Environmental Management Studies fellowfor the Environmental Protection Agency, where she conducted research on state and federal functional assessment tools to preserve the biological integrity of streams and wetlands.

 Ms. Reed earned an M.A. in environmental policy design and a B.A. in biology and psychology from Lehigh University.